ursinus-cs174-s2023/Modules/_pages/LinkedList/video3.md

 <h2>Notes</h2>

+<p><b>IMPORTANT NOTE:</b> In the video I forgot to cleanup the memory from the dynamically allocated node when removing!
+I fixed this on the code on the next page</p>

 <ul>
 <li>Removing objects in linked lists is as simple as creating a shortcut around a node, as shown below:</li>
 </ul>